wultra/mobile-utility-server/docs/API-Admin.md

 ### Create Application

-Create a new application entry in the system.
-This endpoint is used to register a new application with its initial configuration and metadata.
+Create a new application with specified name.

 #### Request